antimof/UxPlay/README.txt

 below).

 You need a C/C++ compiler (e.g. g++) with the standard development libraries installed.
+(For recent glibc (or libc6) 2.32 or later, an obsolete RPC header file netdb.h (needed by UxPlay) has been removed;
+install libtirpc-dev which now provides a compatible implementation, if the compiler reports that it is missing.)

 Make sure that cmake\>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".
 In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads), then do

 1.  `sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
 2.  `sudo apt-get install gstreamer1.0-vaapi` (For Intel graphics, but